rawleyfowler/site/README.md

 # [rawley.xyz](https://rawley.xyz)
 This is my personal website and blog.
-It is written entirely in Go and hosted on an OpenBSD machine (soon to be migrated to Fedora Server), reverse proxied through NGiNX.
+It is written entirely in Go and hosted on a Fedora Linux server, reverse proxied through NGiNX.
 It is designed to be one-hundred-percent Javascript free, and be usable by text based browsers like [lynx](https://lynx.browser.org).

 ## Contributing
 I will only accept bug fixes.
 This site is my own, so I will be declining any design oriented or feature requests.